 Is WeFunder a Good Investment?

-WeFunder offers you an opportunity to invest in early-stage startups and become a shareholder owning equity!
+WeFunder offers you an opportunity to invest in early-stage startups and become a shareholder-owning equity!
 If you invest in successful startups, you can make money.
 If you invest in startups that fail, there’s a chance to lose all of your money!
-It’s always advisable to invest only what you’re willing to lose, and in startups you understand and love!
+It’s always advisable to invest only what you’re willing to lose, and in startups that you understand and love!

 How Do You Earn A Return With WeFunder As An Investor?